IyarLin/R-advantages-over-python/README.md

     ## max       7.900000          NaN
     ## min            NaN          2.0

-We can see that the functions were stored in the index while the variables on which they were operated on are in the columns.
-This results in all those NaNs.
+We can see that the function names were stored in the index while the variables on which they were operated on are in the columns.
+This results in all those pesky NaNs.

 If we were to apply those functions to a grouped data frame however: